aitazzi/Altegrad/README.md

 ## Contact information
-Kaggle in-class team name: AitAzzi - Ohleyer - Sutton For any question/request related to this code, please send an email to on of these addresses: abderrahim.aitazzi@ens-paris-saclay.fr, sebastien.ohleyer@gmail.com, michael.sutton@student.ecp.fr.
+Kaggle in-class team name: AitAzzi - Ohleyer - Sutton

+For any question/request related to this code, please send an email to on of these addresses: abderrahim.aitazzi@ens-paris-saclay.fr, sebastien.ohleyer@gmail.com, michael.sutton@student.ecp.fr.

 # Code organization

 ## Feature generation
 Each feature can be generated from the `feature_generation.ipynb` notebook.
-This notebook query a `.py` file in the directory feature_engineering.
+This notebook query `.py` files in the directory feature_engineering.

 Each `.py` computes their corresponding features and write them in a CSV file in the data directory.
 For simplicity, we directly provide CSV files containing every features.